lgmoneda/lgmoneda.github.io/_posts/2019-10-30-the-power-of-less-summary.md

 description: Power of less summary
 ---

-The `Power of Less` by Leo Babauta is a widely known and over explored in online content book.
-Nevertheless, I read the book realizing that though many of the described techniques are frequently offered in sources we access often, it's good to have it all together and well structured to be followed as a full program for habit change, so I decided to give it a try as a whole and summarizing the content was the first step.
+The `Power of Less` [^fn1] by Leo Babauta [^fn2] is a widely known and over explored in online content book.
+Nevertheless, I read the book realizing that though many of the described techniques are frequently offered in sources we access often, it's good to have it all together and well structured to be followed as a full program for habit change, so I decided to give it a try as a whole and summarizing the content was the first step - though it's more like just organizing my highlights.
 In particular, the book idea of simplification is extremely appealing to me considering I've been spreading too thin in the many things I've been letting get involved.
 The content below is the most important extracts from my highlights on Kindle, so it's literally what is in the book.
 I won't quote because most of it are quotes, they are slightly change to make it shorter and content just enough to get the idea.
 So where you read "I/me" it's Leo Babauta and not me!
+The bold in some sentences was added by me.

 0. [Introduction](#introduction)
 1. [Part I: The principles](#why-less-is-powerful)